Buenos Aires Metropolitan Cathedral: Interior

 The Cathedral of Buenos Aires is a Latin cross building with transept and three-aisles with side chapels connected by corridors.
 Originally the interior was only decorated with altarpieces, but at the end of the 19th century the walls and ceilings of the church were decorated with frescoes depicting biblical scenes painted the Italian Francesco Paolo Parisi.
 In 1907, the floor of the cathedral was covered with Venetian-style mosaics designed by the Italian Carlo Morra.
 Repair work for the entire floor was started in 2004 and completed in 2010.

 The cathedral still has some elements dating from colonial times.
 The most important is the main gilt wood altarpiece in Rococo style, dating from 1785 and executed by Spanish sculptor Isidro Lorea.
 The altarpiece occupies the main chapel and has a statue of the Virgin Mary and a representation of the Holy Trinity in its canopy.

 Another notable colonial sculpture is the Christ of Buenos Aires, a large image of the crucified Christ located in the altarpiece of the lateral arm of the transept.
 The statue was carved by Portuguese sculptor Manuel do Coyto in 1671 and is the oldest in the cathedral.
 According to the faithful, it has miraculously saved the city from a flood in the 18th century.

 The two pulpits of the cathedral, in transitional Rococo-Neoclassical style, were created in 1789–1790 by the Spanish sculptor Juan Antonio Gaspar Hernández, who would later (1799) direct the first art school of Buenos Aires.

 An 1871 Walcker organ (Opus 263) is at the chorus section.
 It has more than 3500 pipes, and was made in Germany with the finest materials available at that time.
 Titular Organist is Mr. Enrique Rimoldi, who offers periodically organ concerts for free.
 This organ is quite well conserved and its intonation was preserved as close as possible to the original.
 It is currently recognised as one of the finest Walcker Organs ever manufactured.

-The Cathedral itself could be considered as a pictorial museum as well.
-E.g., for the Calvarium (14 stations, always present in any catholic church), there are 14 magnificent pictures, made "al óleo", this is, with oil painting and traditional canvas, all originals, with dimensions of more than 1.5 by 1 m each.
+The Cathedral itself can also be considered as a pictorial museum, for example the Calvarium or stations of the cross, always present in a Catholic Church, consist of 14 magnificent pictures, made "al óleo", this is, with oil painting and traditional canvas, all originals, with dimensions of more than 1.5 by 1 m each.